Holidays Overseas -

 Currently the Surgery is only receiving a small number of vaccines; with the majority being sent to Vaccination Centres.
 We are sorry that we cannot offer everyone vaccinations in the Surgery, however appointments are offered within Barnsley whenever vaccines are available, as part of this massive national effort.

-The Practice is pleased to be able to confirm that by 14th April all residents and staff in the Care Homes under our care will have received both doses of the vaccine.
+The Practice is pleased to be able to confirm that on 14th April all residents and staff in the Care Homes under our care have received both doses of the vaccine.

 As of17th May 10190 Hill Brow patients have received their first vaccination (74% of adults); 97.9% of the over 80s; 97.3% of 70-79 year olds; 96% of 65-69 year olds; 92.5% of 50-64 year olds, 82% of 40-49 year olds and 42.7% of 30-39 year olds.
 6113 have now had their second vaccination (44.5% of adults).